The Tampa Bay Lightning avoided arbitration with forward Alex Killorn, agreeing to terms on a $31.15 million, seven-year contract.

-The Halifax, Nova Scotia, native’s 33 playoff points are the fourth-most among Canadian-born players over the past three years.
-That total trails only Jonathan Toews and Duncan Keith of the Chicago Blackhawks and Ryan Getzlaf of the Anaheim Ducks.
+The Halifax, Nova Scotia, native’s 33 playoff points are the most fourth-most among Canadian-born forwards over the past three years.